ufs-community/ufs-weather-model/doc/UsersGuide/source/AutomatedTesting.rst

    #.
 A number of AWS EC2 instances are started.

    #.
-Test jobs are started on AWS after downloading the spack-stack Docker container,
+Test jobs are started on AWS after downloading the HPC-Stack Docker container,
       the executable file from the build job, and the input-data Docker container.

    #.
 When all tests are complete, EC2 instances are stopped.
 Test results are reported